-Website Configuration Walkthrough - Windows Server 2008
+Website Configuration Walkthrough - Windows Server 2008/2012

-Windows Server 2008 (IIS 7) differs in several important respects from previous versions.
-The following steps walk through a typical deployment on a system running Windows 2008 / IIS 7.
+Windows Server 2008 (IIS 7) and later differs in several important respects from previous versions.
+The following steps walk through a typical deployment on a system running Windows 2008 or later.
 It assumes that the website files are located in C:\Websites\PowerMAN5.